Single Sign-On (SSO) with SAML 2.0

 Registering New Users

+New users need only browse to the convenient SSO link provided.
 FastBound will block registration attempts with an email address ending in your domain name.
-The user will receive an email reminding them their organization uses SSO with a convenient link for signing in.
+Users will receive an email informing them that you use SSO, with a convenient link for signing in.

 Password Resets

-FastBound will block password reset attempts with email addresses ending in your domain name.
-Users will receive an email reminding them their organization uses SSO with a convenient link for signing in.
+Users must contact their organization for assistance with password changes, recovery, or resets.
+FastBound will block password reset attempts with email addresses ending in your domain name, and users will receive an email reminding them that your organization uses SSO with a convenient link for signing in.

 Existing Users

-1. When a user authenticates via SSO, FastBound’s Time-based One-Time Password (TOTP) Two-Factor Authentication (2FA) will be disabled, delegating the responsibility of 2FA to the Identity Provider (IdP) to ensure a consistent and secure authentication experience across different services.
+When a user authenticates via SSO, FastBound’s Time-based One-Time Password (TOTP) Two-Factor Authentication (2FA) will be disabled, delegating the responsibility of 2FA to the Identity Provider (IdP) to ensure a consistent and secure authentication experience across different services.

-Enabling SSO Authentication
+Enabling SAML SSO

-SAML Attributes
+Optional Attributes

 Attribute Name